SDTC-CPMed/scDrugPrio/vignettes/sample_workflow_scDrugPrio.md

 #> 6 3.681568e-07
 ```

-### Gather information on pharmacological actions and on targeted DEGs fold change
+### Evaluate pharmacological actions on targeted DEGs fold change

+Next, we want to summarize the drug effects on targeted DEGs in order to evaluate the biopharmacological potential of drugs.
+As explained in greater depth in our manuscript, the simple reasoning is that a drug should counteract disease related expression changes in order to be effective.
+To evaluate this, we will need a table in which the drug targets, drug effects and the targeted DEGs fold change (for each cluster) is specified.

 ``` r
 # lets translate the raw drug bank matrix back to human symbols in order to make the interpretation a little bit easier